 (b) assess the results of those tests in accordance with the Technical Guide.

-(3) In subsection (2) —
+(3) In subregulation (2) —

 Technical Guide means the “New Damage Assessment Criteria for the Classification of Statutory Write-offs” approved by Austroads Ltd ABN 16 245 787 323 and published in July 2011.